vsathiesh/AI-TechSeries/Challenge6.md

 		<img src="http://139.59.61.161/Hackathon/MSWorkshop2019/BOT/Publish1.png" alt="image" style="max-width: 100%;">&nbsp;
 		<li>Click on Start, click on App Service, click on Create New and click on Publish</li>&nbsp;
 		<img src="http://139.59.61.161/Hackathon/MSWorkshop2019/BOT/Publish2.PNG" alt="image" style="max-width: 100%;">&nbsp;
-		<li>Fill all the fields and click on Create button, the application will be published and site URL will be generated copy that for later use</li>&nbsp;
+		<li>Fill all the fields and click on Create button, the application will be published and site URL will be generated, copy that for later use</li>&nbsp;
 		<img src="http://139.59.61.161/Hackathon/MSWorkshop2019/BOT/Portal14.PNG" alt="image" style="max-width: 100%;">&nbsp;
 	</strong>
 </ol>